shellnumismatics/zkBTC-Security/analysis/readme.md

 ```

 ## Note
-It is recommended to pipe data to a file.
-The terminal output may be become truncated.
+It is recommended to pipe data to a file, otherwise the terminal output may be become truncated.

-## Task 1 : Compute Transaction pass probability depending on checkpoint depth
+## Computing Checkpoint liveness
+Evaluates whether a checkpoint will accept a transaction downstream eventually, up to a set amount of blocks (defaults to 2016 blocks, or approximately 14 days).
 ```
-$ npm tsc && npx tsx analysis/src/cp_compute.ts [data_dispacement] [alternate_data_file_path]
+npx tsc
+node dist/analysis/src/cp_compute_all.js [maximum blocks]
 ```